 In that case, the new owner of the bonds becomes responsible for the tax on the interest accrued during the life of the decedent.
 (The tax isn't due, however, until the new owner cashes in the bonds.)

 Alternatively, the interest accrued up to the date of death can be reported on the decedent's final income tax return.
-That could be a tax-saving choice if he or she is in a lower tax bracket than the beneficiary.
-If that method is chosen, the person who gets the bonds only includes in his or her income the interest earned after the date of death.
+That could be a tax-saving choice if the decedent is in a lower tax bracket than the beneficiary.
+If that method is chosen, the person who gets the bonds only includes in income the interest earned after the date of death.

 Filing the final return

-If the taxpayer was married, the widow or widower may file a joint return for the year of death, claiming both personal exemptions and the full standard deduction, and using joint-return rates.
+If the taxpayer was married, the spouse may file a joint return for the year of death, claiming the full standard deduction, and using joint-return rates.

 The executor usually files a joint return, but the surviving spouse can file it if no executor or administrator has been appointed.
-(For the two years following a spouse's death, the surviving spouse can file as a qualifying widow or widower.
-That basically lets you continue to use the same tax brackets that apply to married-filing-jointly returns.)
+If the surviving spouse has a qualifying dependent and meets other requirements, they can file as a qualifying widow/widower for the two years following a spouse's death.
+That basically lets you continue to use the same tax brackets that apply to married-filing-jointly returns.
+Otherwise, the surviving spouse can file a joint return for the year of death.

-If an executor or administrator is involved, he or she must sign the return for the decedent.
+If an executor or administrator is involved, they must sign the return for the decedent.
 When a joint return is filed, the spouse must also sign.
-When there is no executor or administrator, whoever is responsible for filing the return should sign the return and note that he or she is signing "on behalf of the decedent."
-If a joint return is filed by the surviving spouse alone, he or she should sign the return and write "filing as surviving spouse" in the space for the other spouse's signature.
+When there is no executor or administrator, whoever is responsible for filing the return should sign the return and note that they are signing "on behalf of the decedent."
+If a joint return is filed by the surviving spouse alone, they should sign the return and write "filing as surviving spouse" in the space for the other spouse's signature.

 If a refund is due, there's one more step.
 You should also complete and file with the final return a copy of Form 1310, Statement of Person Claiming Refund Due a Deceased Taxpayer.
 Although the IRS says you don't have to file Form 1310 if you are a surviving spouse filing a joint return, you probably should file the form anyway to head off possible delays.